Tech-TTGames/Tickets-Plus/README.md

       - The **_easy link_** - `https://discord.com/api/oauth2/authorize?client_id=<CLIENT_ID>&permissions=8&scope=bot%20applications.commands`
       - The _safer link_ - `https://discord.com/api/oauth2/authorize?client_id=<CLIENT_ID>&permissions=535059492048&scope=bot%20applications.commands`
 8. Set up API (optional): This is an advanced step that will not be described in detail.
 (If certificate not set API skipped) If you want to use it here's some guidelines:
-   1. Create a SSL certificate.
+   1. Create an SSL certificate.
 Either self-signed or from a CA (like Let's Encrypt).
    2. Enter the path to the certificate in config.json under "ssl_cert", an in secret.json under "ssl_key" the path to the key.
    3. Create a safe token for the API and enter it in secret.json under "auth_token".
    4. And you're done with the basic setup.
 You can now use the API.
 If you want to use more bells and whistles, do it yourself.